Generalizable Video Quality Assessment via Weak-to-Strong Learning: Weak-to-Strong Learning for VQA

-\textbf{Strong Model $f_{\text{w2s}}$.} For the strong student model, we adopt \texttt{LLaVA-OneVision-Chat-7B}~\citep{li2024llava}, a LMM whose capacity substantially exceeds that of the weak teachers, as the backbone.
-A detailed comparison of model parameters and architecture is provided in Table~\ref{tab:model_param}.
+\textbf{Strong Model $f_{\text{w2s}}$.} For the strong student model, we adopt an LMM backbone with substantially higher capacity than the weak teachers, using \texttt{LLaVA-OneVision-Chat-7B} \\ \citep{li2024llava} as a representative example.
+A detailed parameter and architecture comparison between weak and strong models is provided in Supp.
+Table 4.
+We additionally evaluate several other state-of-the-art LMMs as strong students, with their results summarized in \textit{Supp.
+Sec.} D.2.
+The strong model reported in the main paper corresponds to the best-performing backbone among all candidates.
 To better adapt it to the VQA task, we follow a preprocessing strategy similar to LMM-VQA~\citep{ge2025lmm}: one key frame per second is sampled for the vision encoder, while motion features are extracted for each key frame using all frames within that second via SlowFast~\citep{feichtenhofer2019slowfast}.
 These motion features are then processed by a motion projector and fused with the visual features before being fed into the language model of the LMM.
-A detailed description of our student model is provided in Appendix~\ref{section: Model Structure}, and its overall architecture is illustrated in Figure~\ref{fig:model_structure}.
+A detailed description of our student model is provided in \textit{Supp.
+Sec.} C.1, and its overall architecture is illustrated in Figure~\ref{fig:model_structure}.

 \textbf{Training Dataset $D_{\text{w2s}}$.} We first collect a pool of $3$ million videos from popular social media platforms, including YouTube, TikTok, Youku, and Bilibili.
-From this pool, we select a subset using a mixed-integer programming approach~\citep{vonikakis2017probabilistic} to match the target distributions of LSVQ—the training set of the teacher models—across nine low-level metrics that quantify visual characteristics: blockiness~\citep{romaniak2012perceptual}, blur~\citep{narvekar2011no}, contrast~\citep{peli1990contrast}, noise, flickering~\citep{pandel2008measuring}, colorfulness~\citep{hasler2003measuring}, luminance, temporal information, and spatial information~\citep{recommendation910subjective}.
+From this pool, we select a subset based on nine low-level metrics that quantify visual characteristics—blockiness~\citep{romaniak2012perceptual}, blur~\citep{narvekar2011no}, contrast~\citep{peli1990contrast}, noise, flickering~\citep{pandel2008measuring}, colorfulness~\citep{hasler2003measuring}, luminance, temporal information, and spatial information~\citep{recommendation910subjective}—to ensure that the selected videos are as diverse as possible across these dimensions.
 We then sample $200$k videos from the matched subset to construct a representative and diverse training set for the student model, covering a wide range of quality conditions.
-A detailed description of the dataset construction procedure and analysis is provided in Appendix~\ref{More Details of Our PLVD Database}.
+A detailed description of the dataset construction procedure and analysis is provided in \textit{Supp.
+Sec.} A.